 Bowel Incontinence

 Poor bowel control can cause a lot of anxiety and affect your quality of life.
-1 in 20 Australians have bowel control problems.

 Common Bowel Symptoms

-Do you suffer from any of the above symptoms?
 If so, download a free copy of our Bowel Treatment Plan below to understand your treatment options and how women’s health physiotherapy can help manage your symptoms.

 What is ‘normal’ for your bowels?